Current Itinerary for

 Wanaka is situated on the south end of Lake Wanaka and close to Mount Aspiring National Park.
 There are a number of walks/hikes in the area including Roy’s Peak which would take half a day.

 It is a tourist town so there are plenty of other things to do including Lavender farms.
-It is also possible to fly to Milford Sound over the Alps which is an incredible trip if we prefer that to the bus version in Queenstown.
+It is also possible to fly to Milford Sound over the Alps which is an incredible trip if we prefer that to the trip from Queenstown.

 Feb 23rd (Tuesday)